 If you feel that you have met the minimum entry requirements for your application to be considered but have not been offered a place on a competitive course, you are strongly encouraged to request feedback in the first instance.
 This will help you to better understand our decision.
 All requests for feedback should be made in writing within one month of the admissions decision being made, through your King's Apply account.
-This request for feedback is not considered an appeal.
-An appeal is a separate, formal procedure (see 'Appeals' below).
+This request for feedback is not considered as part of an official appeal, which is considered through a separate process.

 Fee status assessment